Trinary Decision Trees for handling missing data

 such that $\mathcal{X}_j^l \cup \mathcal{X}_j^r = \mathcal{X}_j$.
 In the case where $\mathcal{X} \in \mathbb{R}$, $\mathcal{X}_j^l$ and $\mathcal{X}_j^r$ are constrained to be continuous intervals.
 After finding the optimal split, the procedure is repeated for the so called \textit{daughter nodes}, i.e.\ the nodes that contain the data points from the two sides of the split.
 The procedure is generally continued until reaching some stopping criterion, such as a maximum tree depth.
 The nodes that are not split are called \textit{terminal nodes}.

 Data points where the chosen splitting covariate is missing can be handled in a number of ways.
-The \textit{majority} strategy assigns them to the daughter node with the largest amount of data (see Algorithm ~\ref{alg:majority} in Appendix ~\ref{sec: algorithms}).
-The \textit{MIA} strategy assigns them to the daughter node that provides the largest reduction in the loss function (see Algorithm ~\ref{alg:mia} in Appendix ~\ref{sec: algorithms}).
-The \textit{FC} strategy assigns them to both daughter nodes with weights depending on the distribution of the observable data in the node (see Algorithm ~\ref{alg:fc} in Appendix ~\ref{sec: algorithms}).
+The \textit{MIA} strategy assigns them to the daughter node that provides the largest reduction in the loss function (see Algorithm~\ref{alg:mia} in Appendix~\ref{sec: algorithms}).
+The \textit{majority} strategy assigns them to the daughter node with the largest amount of data (see Algorithm~\ref{alg:majority} in Appendix~\ref{sec: algorithms}).
+The \textit{FC} strategy assigns them to both daughter nodes with weights depending on the distribution of the observable data in the node (see Algorithm~\ref{alg:fc} in Appendix~\ref{sec: algorithms}).